cu-ecen-aeld/aesd-assignments/README.md

 ## Testing

-See `./test.sh` script.
-The basis of the automated test implementation for this repository comes from [https://github.com/cu-ecen-5013/assignment-autotest/](https://github.com/cu-ecen-5013/assignment-autotest/)
+See the `./full-test.sh` script.
+The basis of the automated test implementation for this repository comes from [https://github.com/cu-ecen-aeld/assignment-autotest/](https://github.com/cu-ecen-aeld/assignment-autotest/)

 The assignment-autotest directory contains scripts useful for instructor/TA grading and code reviews.
 Use
 ```